Motley Crue

 13. "Stick to Your Guns" (4:23)

-"Too Fast For Love" was originally released by the band on their own Leather Records.
+"Too Fast For Love" was originally released by the band on their own Leathur Records (I own a sealed copy of this version).
 The original release contained the additional track "Toast of the Town" which was left off when Elektra picked up the album for release.
 Fortunately it was added as a bonus track to the '99 remastered version released on Crüe's own Motley Records.
 Elektra also opted to remix the album slightly and add in some additional percussion work.
 Some of those cowbells are just way on top of the mix and sound like they were added in at a later date.
+I much prefer the original mix to the remix.
 Also, the original into to "Too Fast for Love" was chopped off on the re-release.
 The original version was also included on the '99 CD reissue.

 I grew up on the East Coast during this time, but was always fascinated with the Hollywood scene.
 I have since made many, many friends who grew up in the area during that time.
 These guys were in the bands, at the shows, etc. One such friend had this to say about Crüe and this "Too Fast For Love":